mellowagain/shiro/README.md

 In terms of implementation accuracy, Shiro's implementation is more accurate than both of Ripple and Gigamons.

-Unlike other implementations, Shiro does not seperate Bancho and the Score Submission server.
+Unlike other implementations, Shiro does not separate Bancho and the Score Submission server.

 ## Features